Tosin-webdev/Tosin-webdev/README.md

 I also do frontend stuffs using React.js.

- - 🌱 I’m currently learning mysql.
+ - 🌱 I’m currently learning more on react and node.js
  -  ⚙ I use: `javascript`, `node.js`, `express` `mysql`, `postgresql`, `heroku`

 - 📫 How to reach me: [linkedin](https://www.linkedin.com/in/tosin-oladeji-4395551ab/)  | [email](mailto:oladejit3@gmail.com)